 Lessons From Hurricane Dorian

 Hurricanes, and other crises, can teach us a great deal about our businesses and ourselves.
 Many of us spend a great deal of time making plans, preparing for disasters, and working to ensure we make it through the best we can.
 But even with the best preparation, we tend to let our pride cover potential problems with our plan.

 That’s why we have teams; people who can help us carry the load on a normal day or during a crisis.
 Ideally, teams are fully aligned on the mission of your business, and each team member handles something they are exceptional at.
-Often though, our teams are lacking in some supporting area.
+Often though, our teams are lacking in some supporting areas.
 We overlook something because we get by with it on the day-to-day tasks, but those tasks can become a real problem for your business under stress.

 This is especially true for small businesses with marketing, where we often don’t have one team member, much less a whole team.
 We overlook our marketing because we are worried about more immediate concerns.

-In a crisis you will undoubtedly have other things you need to do with your time.
-You may or may not have someone to tend to your social media, or communicate with customers about the impact the current situation may have.
+In a crisis, you will undoubtedly have other things you need to do with your time.
+You may or may not have someone to tend to your social media or communicate with customers about the impact the current situation may have.
 You’re busy with other things; your vision is limited.
 A marketing team helps you cover your blind spots and keep your clients informed.
-At very least, having one team member to communicate with your customers is the bare minimum you should have.
+At the very least, having one team member to communicate with your customers is the bare minimum you should have.